Loan Repayment Programs for Dentists/Dental Hygienists

 To qualify for loan repayment, dentists must provide services in underserved areas for a minimum of 40 hours per week.
 Also, services must be provided for Medicaid-eligible persons and others without regard to a patient's inability to pay.
 Dentists are paid a salary in addition to the loan repayment they receive.

 Applicants who currently have an obligation for service with the National Health Service Corps (NHSC) Scholar or Loan Repayment Program, the ODLRP, DWLRP or other entity are not eligible to participate unless that service obligation will be completely satisfied prior to signing the ODLRP contract.

 The Ohio Department of Health (ODH) can assist interested individuals to identify practice sites that qualify for the loan repayment program.
 For more information about the program, see the ODLRP Fact Sheet.
-Applications will be accepted beginning in October 2013.
-The application deadline is December 31, 2013.
+Applications are now being accepted, and the deadline for applying is March 14, 2014.

 National Health Service Corp Loan Repayment Program (NHSC LRP)